 You won't necessarily know you have picked up the infection until the symptoms appear.
 The delay between getting the infection and the appearance of symptoms (the incubation period) is usually 7 to 14 days but may be as long as 45 days.
 The most common symptoms are:

-You should see your GP if you have diarrhoea, cramps, bloating and nausea that last for more than a week, especially if you've recently been abroad.
+You should seek medical advice if you have diarrhoea, cramps, bloating and nausea that last for more than a week, especially if you've recently been abroad.

-If your baby or child has diarrhoea lasting for more than 2 or 3 days, or they've had 6 or more episodes of diarrhoea in the past 24 hours, or are showing signs of dehydration, take them to see your GP.
+If your baby or child has diarrhoea lasting for more than 2 or 3 days, or they've had 6 or more episodes of diarrhoea in the past 24 hours, or are showing signs of dehydration, seek medical advice.